 Squirrels build high in the trees, at least six metres from the ground and often much higher.
 They build close to the tree trunk or in the fork of a sturdy branch where the tree is stronger and provides more support.

 Sometimes they will use a naturally occurring hole in a tree, or an abandoned woodpecker’s nest, lined in the same way as the ball of sticks.
-Squirrel litters can be large and the babies are almost as big as their parents before they leave the nest so the hole has to be substantial.
+The hole has to be substantial because squirrel litters can be large and the babies will be almost as big as their parents before they leave the nest.

-The park houses a lot of grey squirrels; look up, find their nests and send us pictures.
+The park houses a lot of grey squirrels; look up, find their nests among our windswept and battered trees and send us pictures.

 Photographs by DKG unless otherwise attributed